-Complaints against school staff (except the Headteacher) should be made in the first instance, to Headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Karen Mowbray Head Teacher via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher (or a member of LDST's central team) should be addressed to the CEO of the Trust.
-Complaints that involve or are about the CEO should be addressed to The Chair of the Board of Directors, at the registered address of the Trust.
+Complaints that involve or are about the headteacher should be addressed to Mr Stuart Roberts-Tighe, Chair of Governors, via the school office.
 Please mark them as Private and Confidential.